-We participated in the second round of PPP loans through when the SBA stopped taking applications on May 31, 2021.
+We are participating in the second round of PPP loans which has been substantially second requests from the 2020 PPP loan recipients.
 As of March 31, 2021, the second round PPP loans totaled \$26.2 million.
 There are currently two loans remaining on deferral totaling \$1.1 million, or 0.01% of total loans.
 We continue to actively monitor and consider COVID implications in our operations, lending, and customer needs.